wilkox/thesis/compile/style_notes.md

 #Units of measurement
 - Base pairs: bp; kbp = kilo base pairs, Mbp = mega base pairs; Gbp = giga base pairs

+#Quotation marks
+- Double quotation marks, typeset using LaTeX's "``" and "''" commands, should always be used for quotations.